-The Best Restaurants Near London Kings Cross
+The Best Restaurants Near St Pancras International, King’s Cross

-Some of London’s top architects were employed to transform 27 hectares of underused industrial wasteland to create a new area of London with it’s very own brand new postcode – N1C.
-As the Guardian writes “Of all the remarkable transformations in super gentrified London, that of Kings Cross is the most astonishing.”
+Some of London’s top architects were employed to transform 27 hectares of underused industrial wasteland to create a new area of London with its very own brand new postcode – N1C.
+As the Guardian writes, “Of all the remarkable transformations in super gentrified London, that of Kings Cross is the most astonishing.”
 Its salubrious past has been well and truly left behind, make no mistake.

 For better or for worse, these efforts have paid off.
 Gone is the edgy, rebellious spirit which defined King’s Cross — it was considered the epicentre of the “second Summer of Love” and boasted a huge rave scene and culture — and in its place, the HQs of Google, Louis Vuitton and Universal Music, as well as 145 new and distinctive canalside apartments and penthouses in gasholder flats.

-Hoppers, Pancras Square (85 Metres)
+Hoppers, Pancras Square

 The third iteration of the hugely popular Sri Lankan small plate restaurant arrived in Kings Cross’ Pancras Square in early 2020, not long before the global pandemic forced restaurant closures across the country.
-Fortunately, during the summer of last year, Hoppers Kings Cross had time to find its feast, honing its family-style, seafood lead menu in style.
+Fortunately, during the summer of that year, Hoppers Kings Cross had time to find its feast, honing its family-style, seafood lead menu in style.

-Inspired by the much travelled Sri Lankan coastal road from Colombo to Galle, Hoppers Kings Cross deviates from the previous two outposts, in Soho and St. Christopher’s Place, by focusing more heavily on the sea.
+Inspired by the much travelled Sri Lankan coastal road from Colombo to Galle, Hoppers Kings Cross deviates from the previous two outposts, in Soho and St. Christopher’s Place, by focusing a little more heavily on the sea.
 As a result, the blue swimmer crab kari and BBQ black pepper prawns are absolute must-orders.

 Website: hopperslondon.com